SQW#

 Character Array#

-A sequence of ASCII characters with known length.
-Encoded as
+A sequence of ASCII characters including the length.
+Encoded as characters c0 through cn:

 | length | c0 | c1 | ... |